Free and independent counselling support for people engaging with or affected by the Disability Royal Commission.

 Free – there is not cost for this service.

-Disability Royal Commission Counselling Service is funded by the Australian Government.
+Counselling and Support for People Affected by the Disability Royal Commission is funded by the Australian Government.